mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 lower bound that can be determined could be affected by the version of QUIC being used.

 It is thus suggested that application developers recognize that per-RTCP packet overhead will always be an estimate, and include IP, UDP, QUIC, and DATAGRAM header sizes as a conservative heuristic.
 While this value may not be precisely accurate, it follows the example of RTP over UDP in {{!RFC3550}}, which includes the RTP and UDP header sizes, and adding the additional QUIC and DATAGRAM header sizes avoids the immediate problem of significantly understating avg_rtcp_size, resulting in an underestimate of the cost of sending additional RTCP reports.

-> **Editor’s Note:** For compatibility with the computation of RTP-over-UDP
-> implementations, one could consider adding just the UDP and IP headers.
 ### RTCP over QUIC streams {#rtcp-over-streams}

 The above considerations from {{rtcp-over-datagrams}} get even more complex when